 Last year Hilton introduced an entirely new program.
 Instead of “Hilton HHonors”, they are now “Hilton Honors” and the name change came along with an entirely new redemption process.
 Hilton got rid of their award chart and you’ll now be charged a certain number of points depending on the price of the hotel, although it is not a fixed rate.
 They also introduced a points and cash option where you can pick the amount of points and cash you’d like to use based on a sliding scale for every hotel stay.

-Ultimately, the 100,000 points from the sign up bonus can get you anywhere from 20 nights at a low level category to 1 free night at a high level category.
+Ultimately, the 100,000 points from the welcome bonus can get you anywhere from 20 nights at a low level category to 1 free night at a high level category.
 Remember, since this card gives you automatic status, you’ll receive your 5th night free when using points for your stay.

 Below is the old reward chart that they got rid of.
 So the points required will not exceed the higher range amount for each category.